 3rd ascending |

-They look like reflection on a mirror.
-For that reason it is sometimes called mirror inversion:
+It looks like a reflection in a mirror.
+This is why it is sometimes called mirror inversion:

 The Quarendo invenietis canon from Bach's Musical Offering is an example of a canon by inversion or contrary motion: